Battle of Pozières: Final counter-attack

-By 5 August the brigades of the 2nd Australian Division were exhausted and were to be relieved by the 4th Australian Division.
+By 5 August the 2nd Australian Division was exhausted and were to be relieved by the 4th Australian Division.
 While the relief was underway on the night of 5/6 August the Australians were subjected to an extreme bombardment, because the salient they occupied could be shelled by the Germans from all directions, including from Thiepval which lay to the rear.
 On the morning of 6 August, a German counter-attack tried to approach the O.G.
 Lines but was met by machine gun fire and forced to dig in.
 The bombardment continued through the day, by the end of which most of the 2nd Division had been relieved.
 From its twelve days in the line, the division had suffered 6,848 casualties.
 At 4:00 a.m. on 7 August, shortly before dawn, the Germans launched their final counter-attack.
 On a front of 400 yd they overran the thinly occupied O.G.
 Lines, catching most of the Australians in shelters in the old German dugouts and advanced towards Pozières.
 For the Australians, the crisis had arrived.
-At this moment, Lieutenant Albert Jacka, who had won the Victoria Cross at Gallipoli, emerged from a dugout where he and seven men of his platoon had been isolated, and charged the German line from the rear.
+At this moment, Lieutenant Albert Jacka, who had won the Victoria Cross at Gallipoli, emerged from a dugout where he and seven men of his platoon had been isolated and charged the German line from the rear.
 His example inspired other Australians scattered across the plateau to join the action and a fierce, hand-to-hand fight developed.
 Jacka was badly wounded but as support arrived from the flanks, the Australians gained the advantage and most of the surviving Germans were captured.
 No more attempts to retake Pozières were made.